Summary

 Extend

-Move to slide 15.
-Have each group nominate a representative to share with the class a few hallmarks of the type of speech they chose.
-Have each group present, displaying the poster they created as their representative speaks.
-Ask the representative to then solicit the class for examples of situations or topics where this type of speech would be appropriate, and have the group add these examples to the poster.
-Repeat this process for all groups.
-Allow 15–20 minutes for this activity.
+Move to slide 15 and tell students to choose a spokesperson from their groups.
+Each group’s spokesperson should share a few hallmarks of the type of speech they chose.
+Have each group display the poster they created as their representative speaks.
+After each presentation, ask students to share examples of situations or topics where this type of speech would be appropriate.
+Have each group add these examples to their poster.

 Evaluate